Italian diaspora: Little Italy

-In the 1990s, migratory flows from the south to the north of the country restarted with a certain consistency, although not at the same level of the 1960s.
-The phenomenon was recorded by the Svimez institute (acronym for "Association for the development of industry in the South").
-Migratory flows continue to come from the regions of southern Italy, with the main destinations being the north-east of the country and central Italy.
-The regions most active in receiving internal immigrants are Lombardy, Veneto, Emilia-Romagna, Tuscany and Umbria.

 National Museum of the Italian Emigration

 The Commenda di San Giovanni di Prè in Genoa, Italy, houses the National Museum of the Italian Emigration (Museo Nazionale dell'Emigrazione Italiana, "MEI").
 The exhibition space, which is spread over three floors and 16 thematic areas, describes the phenomenon of Italian emigration from before the unification of Italy to present.
 The National Museum of the Italian Emigration is part of the museum circuit of the Istituzione Musei del Mare e delle Migrazioni (Mu.MA, "Institution of Sea and Migration Museums"), established in 2005, which also includes the Galata - Museo del mare, the naval museum of Pegli and the monumental complex of the Lighthouse of Genoa.

 The choice of Genoa as the site of the museum was not accidental as millions of Italians from all over Italy departed by ship from its port to the Americas, Africa, Asia and Australia.
 The museum describes the stories through autobiographies, diaries, letters, photographs and newspaper articles of the time that dealt with the theme of Italian emigration.
 More precisely, the 16 areas that make up the museum describe Italian emigration both chronologically and from a thematic point of view.
 Each of the 16 areas is equipped with archive stations, interactive multimedia stations and video projections.

 The National Museum of the Italian Emigration was officially established by the Italian Ministry of Foreign Affairs on 3 December 2008, with its temporary headquarters in the internal spaces of the Altare della Patria in Rome.
 The collection and cataloging of the material to be exhibited in the museum was carried out by the Ministry of Foreign Affairs, the Italian Ministry of Culture and numerous Italian research bodies.
 The museum was inaugurated at the Altare della Patria in 2009 and then temporarily closed in 2016, when procedures were started to find the definitive location of the museum, a choice that fell, in 2018, on the Commenda di San Giovanni di Prè in Genoa.
 The inauguration of the definitive location of the museum in Genoa took place in May 2022.